Frequently Asked Questions

 Qualifying for the State Competition

-The format of the State competition is similar to that of the Regional competition.
-Coming 2025: Critical thinking round requiring students to complete an economic analysis of a current event or policy case study.
+The Competition will be composed of two rounds: the case study/critical thinking round and the quiz bowl round.
+Case study/critical thinking round requiring students to complete an economic analysis of a current event or policy case study.

 Quiz Bowl

-Participants will be read a question on one of the topics from the test round and must buzz in first to respond.
+Participants will be read a question on one of the topics from the test round.

-The first team to win a majority of the available points (11 in the regional competition and 16 in the state competition) will advance to the next stage of the competition.
+The first team to win a majority of the available points ( in the state competition) will advance to the next stage of the competition.

 How does scoring on the tests work?

-Correct answers in the test round are worth 10 points each.
+Correct answers in the multiple choice test round are worth 10 points each.

-Incorrect or missing answers in the test round are worth 0 points each.
+Incorrect or missing answers in the multiple choice test round are worth 0 points each.

 Correct answers in the quiz bowl round are worth 1 point each.